 The legal provisions applicable to marriage gifts and gifts between spouses can be found in Chapter X, Sections I and II, Articles 1753 to 1766 of the Civil Code.

-Article 1720 of the Civil Code identifies two cases in which the mandatory matrimonial property regime is the separate property regime: when the marriage is celebrated without going through the preliminary marriage process, and when the spouses are 60 years old or over.
+There are two situations provided for under Article 1720 of the Portuguese Civil Code in which the mandatory regime is the separate property regime: when the marriage is celebrated without going through the preliminary marriage process; and when the spouses are 60 years old or older.

 Apart from in these cases, spouses are free to choose within the limits of the applicable law.